 - may help prevent some types of cancer.

-Prefer taking chlorophyll from food, not supplements.
-Foods contain more than chlorophyll.
+Prefer taking chlorophyll from food, not supplements, as foods contain more than chlorophyll.
 Foods contain antioxidants, polyphenols, vitamins, and minerals, that can boost the immune system.
 Chlorophyll in plants is just a bonus…

-As a rule of thumb, Chlorophyll is found in dark green plants.
-For instance, good examples of foods rich in chlorophyll are all the dark leafy vegetables, seaweeds, and algae.
+As a rule of thumb, chlorophyll is found in dark leafy vegetables, seaweeds, and algae.
 Analytically, you can find chlorophyll in many plants: